Your Child’s Health Matters

 The flu, caused by the influenza virus, infects the lungs, nose, and throat.
 Typical flu symptoms include fever, cough and sore throat that come on suddenly.
 Most cases are relatively mild to moderate and do not need emergency treatment.
 Appropriate fluid intake, fever-reducing medication, rest and careful monitoring are recommended.
 People with underlying health conditions who think they have the flu should contact their health care provider.

-If your child becomes ill with flu-like symptoms (fever of 100°F (38°C) or higher, plus cough and/or sore throat) , they should not come to school until the symptoms have gone, and they have been fever-free for 24 hours without the aid of fever-reducing medications such as Tylenol.
-Students who come to school with flu-like symptoms will be sent home.
+If your child becomes ill with flu-like symptoms (fever of 100°F (38°C) or higher), they should not come to school until the symptoms have gone, and they have been fever-free for 24 hours without the aid of fever-reducing medications such as Tylenol.
+Students who come to school with flu-like symptoms and/or fever will be sent home.
 It is also important to call the school if your child misses school due to flu-like symptoms.

 Pink Eye (Conjunctivitis):

 Rashes can be caused by many things, a few of which may be contagious.
-A sudden appearance of a rash over any part of the body with an unknown cause and accompanied by fever or other symptoms should be evaluated by the doctor.
-However, a rash caused by poison ivy/poison oak is not contagious and is not a reason to miss school.
+A sudden appearance of a rash over any part of the body with an unknown cause and other symptoms should be evaluated by the doctor.
 You may always take the student to the school nurse to see if he/she may remain in school or needs to be seen by the doctor.

 Any circular scaly patch seen along the hairline or in the scalp must be evaluated by a physician as it may be ringworm of the scalp, which is highly contagious.
 Oral medications are usually the treatment of choice, but your doctor may also recommend a special shampoo or ointment.
 Your child may return to school after treatment has begun.
-Ringworm on the body is very difficult to spread to others, and these children may be present in school as long as the area is covered by a bandage or clothing.
 You can check with your pharmacist for over the counter treatments for ringworm on the body.
+If a student is diagnosed with ringworm, he/she must remain home for a minimum of 48 hours with treatment.

 If your child has a blister or